alyssamichelle/progress/The Future of JS 2018.md

 31k sites isn't too shabby, even if the framework is trending downward.
 ￼

-My husband is an avid Ember user and he said that he didn’t hear about the surveys that went around this years, which as I admitted, not all devs are the survey taking type.
-As for Google trends, he believes Embers site is the perfect learning tool for a Ember and therefore, why would Ember devs need to search or look anywhere else. ( I told you he was loyal. 😏)
+My husband is an avid Ember user and he said that he didn’t hear about the surveys that went around this year, which as I admitted, not all devs are the survey taking type.
+As for Google trends, he believes Embers site is the perfect learning tool for Ember and therefore, why would Ember devs need to search or look anywhere else. ( I told you he was loyal. 😏)

 > One of the problems with Ember is that it targets a different type of developer, different from any other target demographic.
 It targets people who like Python, Rails or CoffeeScript.
 Ember is a different way of writing code.
 It’s very structured, there’s a way to do everything, everything is standardized — all things that are abnormal to JS devs.
 People like the freedom of JS, with Ember, you cannot break the rules.